 \section{Relation to the literature}

 Our paper is related to a couple of strands of literature in mechanism design.
 Before describing them, we relate our work to two papers that seem most related to our work.
-The first is the work of \citet{Burkett16}, who studies a principal-agent model where the agent is participating in an auction mechanism with a third party.
+The first is the work of \citet{Burkett16}, who studies a manager-agent model where the agent is participating in an auction mechanism with a third party.
 In their model, the third party has proposed a mechanism for selling a single good.
-Given this third-party mechanism, the principal announces another mechanism (termed as {\em contract}) to the agent.
+Given this third-party mechanism, the manager announces another mechanism (termed as {\em contract}) to the agent.
 The sole purpose of the contract is to determine the amount the agent will bid in the third-party mechanism.
-In their model, the agent's value of the good is the {\em only} private information - the principal's value can be determined from that of the agent's.
-The main result in this paper is that the optimal contract for the principal is a ``budget-constraint'' contract.
-This optimal contract specifies a cap on the report of each type of the agent to the third-party mechanism and involves no side-payments between the principal and the agent.~\footnote{In a related paper, \citet{Burkett15} considers first-price and second-price auctions and compares their revenue and efficiency properties when a seller faces such principal-agent pairs.}
+In their model, the agent's value of the good is the {\em only} private information - the manager's value can be determined from that of the agent's.
+The main result in this paper is that the optimal contract for the manager is a ``budget-constraint'' contract.
+This optimal contract specifies a cap on the report of each type of the agent to the third-party mechanism and involves no side-payments between the manager and the agent.~\footnote{In a related paper, \citet{Burkett15} considers first-price and second-price auctions and compares their revenue and efficiency properties when a seller faces such manager-agent pairs.}